 Long term exposure has shown to cause kidney damage and tumor growth in rats.
 For goodness sake, it is considered a Group B2 “probable human carcinogen.”
 It seems asenine to me that this is legal!

 Conclusion on Tomatoes

 It’s pretty clear what my final verdict would be here.
 Always make sure you buy your tomatoes organic.

 With some of the pesticides, herbicides and fungicides that we’ve discussed here I would go as far as to say that if you can’t get tomatoes organic then simply don’t buy them at all.

-As much as tomatoes might be good for you the cons outweigh the pros.
+As much as tomatoes might be good for you, if you can’t get organic tomatoes the cons definitely outweigh the pros.
 The truth of the matter is that you really do NOT want to expose your body to the commonly used chemicals on tomatoes.
 Rinsing these red candies will certainly not be enough.

 If you have any thoughts or would like to add anything of your own please leave your comments below!!